THE NEW FIRST NATIONAL BANK TOWER

 The tank was dismantled by volunteer workers on Jan.
 27, 1972

-Learn more about Knight & Wall Hardware Co. here at TampaPix
+Learn more about Knight & Wall Hardware Co. and "the great Walls of Tampa" here at TampaPix

 In late Jan.
 1973 VP of First National Bank announced plans to reopen the blocks of Madison St. between Franklin St. and Ashley Dr.in 6 weeks, which had been closed for a year due to construction of the tower.
 Although most of the trailers and other construction equipment had been moved off the street, utility companies were still working under the street surface.
 A new sidewalk would be poured and once utility installations were completed, the bank hoped to open by March to be ready for the first tenant, Merrill Lynch, a brokerage firm.
 The city also planned to repave Madison St. from Ashley to its terminus at Pierce St sometime in 1973.
 The street was already in poor condition before the tower construction, and traffic signals kept vehicles at a low rate of speed.

-BLAZE RUINS WOLF BROS.
-STORE IN FORMER CITIZENS BANK BUILDING
+WOLF BROS.
+STORE IN THE FORMER CITIZENS BANK BUILDING

-The Citizens Bank was the first to fold due to the Great Depression in the early 1930s.
+The Citizens Bank & Trust was the first to fold due to the Great Depression in 1929..
 When the bank vacated their ground and lower floors at the northwest corner of Zack and Franklin streets, and the furnishings removed for liquidation, the Wolf brothers moved their clothing store from 808 Franklin St. to the corner space on the ground floor of the building in early 1935.
-On Oct.
-19, 1973 a fire severely damaged the upper floors of the 12-story Citizens Bank building on the northwest corner of Zack & Franklin streets (700 - 706 Franklin St.) The fire began on the 9th floor and quickly spread to upper floors.
+Read about Mayor Frecker's grandchildren in their legal battle to recover the trust funds their father set up for them at Citizens Bank.

 THE 1925 ADDITION OF TWO FLOORS TO THE CITIZENS BANK BUILDING

-Citizens Bank building original 10-story design, Jan.
+Citizens Bank building began life with 10-story design, seen here in Jan.
 1920.
 At far right can be seen the turret of the former home of Citizens Bank.

 Citizens Bank building new 12-story design, May 11, 1926